oracle/terraform-provider-oci/website/docs/d/core_compute_gpu_memory_cluster.html.markdown

 The following attributes are exported:

-* `availability_domain` - The availability domain of the GPU memory cluster.
+* `availability_domain` - The availability domain of the GPU Memory Cluster.
 * `compartment_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the compartment that contains the compute GPU memory cluster.
 * `compute_cluster_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the compute cluster.
 * `defined_tags` - Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Operations.CostCenter": "42"}`